 Open textbooks come in a variety of downloadable formats (PDF, ePub, .xml, .docx) and can be printed and bound inexpensively for students preferring a hard copy.
 The open licenses attached to these books give faculty the freedom to pick and choose the parts of a book(s) that they feel will best help students achieve the course learning outcomes.

-BC Open Textbook Project: Run by the University of British Columbia, and has open textbooks organized by discipline.
+BC Open Textbook Project: Open textbooks organized by discipline.
+Run by the University of British Columbia, BC.

 College Open Textbooks: Aggregation site with a focus on trying to develop better peer review of OERs.
 Search by subject, reviews and accessibility.
 Funded by The William and Flora Hewlett Foundation.